 In Tudor society, the nobility were the wealthiest people who owned large areas of land.
 Below them came the rich merchants and gentry, who had their own coat of arms and rarely did any work.
 Most people in Tudor times did not earn much money, but noblemen and noblewomen didn’t need to work for a living, and they could afford to live a life of luxury.

 During Tudor times, about half of the population lived at the subsistence level, having only just about enough food and clothing to survive.
-Most poor people worked 6 days a week, and only had Sundays and holidays off.
-They would have lived in very basic homes, often in one or two rooms.
+Most poor people worked six days a week, and only had Sundays and holidays off.
+They’d have lived in very basic homes, often in one or two rooms.
 They slept on mattresses stuffed with straw and the floors were of bare earth.

-Furniture in Tudor homes was often made of oak and was heavy and not very comfortable.
+Furniture in Tudor homes was often made of oak and was heavy and uncomfortable.
 Many people sat on benches and stools, instead of chairs.
-Although the master of the house would have had an often elaborately constructed and carved chair for himself, and if she was lucky, one for his wife too!
+Although the master of the house would’ve had an often elaborately constructed and carved chair for himself – and if she was lucky, one for his wife too!

 Tudor chair by Tom Burchmore